Lullaby of Broadway (film): Plot

-In an attempt to cheer up Melinda, Lefty suggests to Adolph that he take her to dinner and present her to Ferndel as the potential new star of his show.
-Ferndel is impressed by Melinda's performance, and as a reward, Adolph decides to buy Melinda a fur coat.
-Tom happens to see him in the fur shop, and Adolphe has to beg him to keep it a secret.
-The fur arrives at the house and Gloria is horrified, as she believes Adolphe's intentions are far from fatherly.
-Melinda, upset by the insinuations, insists on returning the coat, and informs Lefty and Gloria that they will both have parts in the musical.
+To raise Melinda's spirits, Lefty suggests that Adolph take her to dinner and present her to Ferndel as the potential new star of his show.
+Ferndel is impressed by Melinda's performance, and as a reward, Adolph wishes buy Melinda a fur coat.
+Tom sees him in the fur shop and Adolph begs him to keep it a secret.
+The fur arrives at the house and Gloria is horrified, as she misinterprets Adolph's intentions.
+Melinda, upset by the insinuations, insists on returning the coat and informs Lefty and Gloria that they will both have parts in the musical.

-Before the coat is returned, however, Mrs. Hubbell finds it and believes that it is a surprise for her.
-She wears it that night to a charity ball where Melinda sees her and candidly remarks to Tom that the coat had originally been meant for her.
-Tom misinterprets her statements, and the two quarrel bitterly.
-Although Jessica has been released from the hospital, she fears Melinda's reaction to her present state and refuses to meet with her.
+Before the coat is returned, Mrs. Hubbell finds it and believes that it is a surprise for her.
+She wears it that night to a charity ball where Melinda sees her and remarks to Tom that the coat had originally been meant for her.
+Tom misinterprets her statements, and they quarrel bitterly.
+Although Jessica has been released from the hospital, she fears Melinda's reaction to her present state and refuses to meet her.

-Right before the show opens, Mrs. Hubbell learns the truth about the fur, and names Melinda in a divorce suit against Mr. Hubbell.
-Tom offers to "forgive" the shocked Melinda, and she realizes that he, too, thought she was romantically involved with Adolph.
+Just before the show opens, Mrs. Hubbell learns the truth about the fur and names Melinda in a divorce suit against Adolph.
+Tom offers to forgive Melinda, and she realizes that he thought that she was romantically involved with Adolph.
 Shortly afterward, an aggressive reporter recognizes Jessica's picture and tells Melinda the truth about her mother.
-Completely shattered, Melinda decides to return to England and begs Lefty to pay for her ticket.
+Shattered, Melinda resolves to return to England and begs Lefty to purchase her ticket.
 Gloria and Lefty meet Melinda at the ship and escort her to a stateroom where Jessica is waiting.
-Mother and daughter are tearfully reunited, and Lefty informs them that Mrs. Hubbell now knows that there was nothing between Melinda and Adolph.
+They are tearfully reunited, and Lefty informs them that Mrs. Hubbell now knows that there was nothing between Melinda and Adolph.
 They all leave together for the theater, where opening night is a success, and Tom and Melinda are free to pursue their romance.